KufiyaTech/WRO2024-/README.md

 To maintain or correct the vehicle’s path, we implemented a PID (Proportional-Integral-Derivative) controller.
 The PID controller adjusts the steering angle based on the difference between the target yaw angle and the current yaw angle.
 This ensures smooth and stable steering.

-- **Proportional (P)**: Corrects the yaw angle based on the current error (difference between the desired and actual yaw angle).
+## 3.Open Challenge

+### 3.1 Open Challenge Overview

+The vehicle must complete three (3) laps on the track with random placements of the inside track walls

+**Round objectives:**

+•	Moving between the internal and external wall.

+•	Turning the  car when detecting the lines .

+•	Detecting blue and orange lines on the mat.

+•	Counting the laps.

+•	The car stops after 3 laps.

+**Round constraints:**

+•	Time.

+•	The car Turning in the correct angle.

+•	The direction of the car's movement is random.

+•	The position from which the car starts moving is random.

+•	The distance between the internal and external wall is random.

+### 3.2 PID Controller

+**Overview:**

+The **PID (Proportional-Integral-Derivative) controller** is a widely used control loop feedback mechanism in industrial and automation systems.
+It is designed to continuously adjust a process to maintain the desired output, known as the setpoint, by minimizing the error between the setpoint and the actual process variable.

+The PID controller operates by combining three distinct control actions:

+1. **Proportional (P):** Reacts to the current error by producing an output that is proportional to the error.
+It provides immediate corrective action but can lead to overshoot if used alone.
-- **Integral (I)**: Accumulates past errors to eliminate steady-state offset, ensuring the vehicle reaches and maintains the target angle.
+2. **Integral (I):** Addresses accumulated past errors by summing them over time, helping to eliminate steady-state errors.
-- **Derivative (D)**: Predicts future error based on the rate of change, helping to reduce overshoot and oscillations.
+3. **Derivative (D):** Predicts future errors by considering the rate of change of the error, helping to reduce overshoot and oscillations.

 The control signal, which is sent to the servo motor, is calculated as: